 Students may ride bicycles to school.
-Bicycles must be locked to the racks provided, and are not to be parked in any other location other than on designated racks.
+Bicycles must be locked to the racks provided near the back parking area, and are not to be parked in any other location other than on designated racks.
 The school will not assume any responsibility for bicycles.
 All students age 17 and under are required by state law to use helmet protection.